 An intense but infrequent type of aircraft noise is the sonic boom, produced when an aircraft exceeds the speed of sound.
-An intense but infrequent type of aircraft noise is the sonic boom, produced when an aircraft exceeds the speed of sound.
-Per Navy Instruction Naval Air Training and Operating Procedures General Flight and Operating Instructions Manual, Commander Naval Air Forces Manual-3710.7 (U.S. Department of the Navy, 2017a), it is incumbent on every pilot flying aircraft capable of generating sonic booms to reduce such disturbances and damage to the absolute minimum dictated by operational/training requirements.
+Per Navy Instruction Naval Air Training and Operating Procedures General Flight and Operating Instructions Manual, Commander Naval Air Forces Manual-3710.7 (U.S. Department of the Navy, 2017c), it is incumbent on every pilot flying aircraft capable of generating sonic booms to reduce such disturbances and damage to the absolute minimum dictated by operational/training requirements.
 Supersonic flight operations shall be strictly controlled and supervised by operational commanders.
 Supersonic flight over land or within 30 NM offshore shall be conducted in specifically designated areas.
 Such areas must be chosen to ensure minimum possibility of disturbance.
 As a general policy, sonic booms shall not be intentionally generated below 30,000 ft. of altitude unless over water and more than 30 miles from inhabited land areas or islands.
 Deviations from the foregoing general policy may be authorized only under one of the following conditions: